MallakJabbar/Vending-machine/README.md

   -Ask the user if they want to make another selection.

-  -Money handling and return changes
+  -Money handling and return changes.

 -Built using C++ and Replit.

 -Author: Mallak Jabbar